 When companies start to grow to a certain size, it becomes more important for directors and officers of the company to be more careful about their decisions and opinions.
-Now, the responsibility of providing a peace of mind to the directors and officers for their efficient working is of the company itself and thus, a directors and officers liability insurance become an important tool for an organization.
-In this article, we will talk everything about a directors and officers liability insurance covering what it is, who it covers and what it covers.
+Now, the responsibility of providing a peace of mind to the directors and officers for their efficient working is of the company itself and thus, a directors and officers’ liability insurance become an important tool for an organization.
+In this article, we will talk everything about directors and officers’ liability insurance covering what it is, who it covers and what it covers.
 So, without wasting any further time, let us get started.

-What Exactly are Directors and Officers Liability Insurance?
+What exactly are Directors and Officers Liability insurance?

 Let’s break down this question into two parts, one of which is about the Liability insurance where we’ll try and understand what type of an insurance is liability insurance exactly and then we’ll approach towards understanding what is D&O insurance.

 Liability insurance: one of the easiest ways to define liability insurance is that it is third party car insurance for the companies.
 Let us understand why so?
 See, whenever you are on a road, there is always a probability that you can be involved in an accident in which there can be a third party involved too who can suffer some damage as well.
 Now, if the accident is caused by you, then you automatically become liable to pay for the damage caused by you to the other party and this is where a third party car insurance kicks in. it pays for the damage of the other party and even covers the legal bills if that other party tries to sue you.
 Now, in the corporate world these accidents are analogous to customer related issues, conflicts with another company and many other cases and even though, mostly there are no medical bills involved but when it comes to the legal costs that are paid to resolve these conflicts, the numbers are really high and this is where a liability insurance kicks in to help out the company.
 It pays for the liabilities that a company has towards the other one.

 D&O Liability Insurance: since you have got an idea about liability insurance, now, it will be easy for you guys to understand the D&O insurance.
 This liability issuance provides cover for the directors and officers of an organization for the claims made against them while the time they are serving the organization.
 The need for this type of cover usually arises due to some decisions that are taken by the directors and officers of the company results of which doesn’t turn out to be good or wrongful and corrupt practices followed by them.